-How to Study Geography
+How to Effectively Study Geography

 There are two types of geography: physical geography and human geography.
 Physical geography is the study of the earth’s physical characteristics and processes, including climate and weather systems, rock formations, oceans and the shifting of tectonic plates.